writecleancode/where2eat/README.md

 The application was written mainly to consolidate React, unit tests, Storybook and Typescript, and to practice data retrieval with the Rest API architecture using Axios.

+The app is fully responsive. 📱💻🖥

+Lines of code rewritten from tutorials: 0 ✔

 Framework:
 - **React**